codeforberlin/wfs-downloader/README.md

 Prerequisites
 -------------
-The download-script requires Python 2 and the `lxml` package.
+The download-script requires the `lxml` package.
+You can install it via `pip install -r requirements.txt`.

 Setup
 -----